Back to state guides

 What You Can Sell Under Connecticut Cottage Food Law

-Connecticut starts with a list of generally accepted cottage foods, then still reviews your specific products during the application process.
-That matters: being shelf-stable is necessary, but it is not a free pass.
-DCP asks for product details and may request more information before approving your license.
+Connecticut starts with a list of generally accepted cottage foods, then still reviews your specific products when you apply.
+That distinction matters to you: being shelf-stable is necessary, but it is not a free pass.
+The DCP asks for your product details and may come back for more information before it approves your license.

 ✅ You Can Sell